Monica Sosaya Halford

 Monica Sosaya Halford.
 Hope Chest, 2012. wood, gesso, watercolor. entire piece: 14 × 30 × 17 in.
 (35.6 × 76.2 × 43.2 cm).
 Coutesy of Maria Goler Baca

-She is the Master of Tradition and the “Grand Dame” of Santa Fe New Mexico’s Traditional Spanish Market.
-At 86 Monica Sosaya Halford is the oldest working artist to participate in Spanish Market.
-A multiple award winner, she is dedicated to sharing and preserving the rich, artistic culture of her proud heritage.
+Monica Sosaya Halford is the “Grand Dame” of the traditional Spanish Market in Santa Fe.
+At 91 she is the oldest working artist to participate in Spanish Market, but she is much more than an artist.
+Monica is dedicated to teaching as a way to preserve the rich, artistic culture of her proud heritage.

-Monica has been honored the Mayor’s Award for Excellence in the Arts, the Governor’s Award in the Arts, and the Spanish Life Time Achievement Award.
-A born teacher, Monica has taught at the Folk Art Museum, the Community College, and the Hispanic Cultural Center.
-She has mentored young people whose art has become popular and sought after at Spanish Market.
-Years ago Monica helped inspire and create with the children of Acequia Madre School beautiful screens and trunks, items which are cherished and used today.
-It is through her mentoring Monica has conveyed and instilled a sense of worth and history in these children.
+Monica has received the Mayor’s Award for Excellence in the Arts, the Governor’s Award in the Arts, and the Spanish Life Time Achievement Award.
+But what she values most is her legacy as a teacher, helping younger generations learn the traditional art forms and techniques of her culture.
+As well as teaching at the Folk Art Museum, the Community College, and the Hispanic Cultural Center, Monica has mentored many young people whose art has become popular and sought after at Spanish Market.
+Monica feels that it is her mentoring that allows her to instill a sense of worth and history in the children.
+She loves to support fellow and budding artists and invites them to show and sell their crafts at her annual Amigos Party hosted in her home.